Contributing

 Getting started

-To start contributing, install the required Python packages, and pre-commit hooks using:
+To start contributing, open your terminal and install the package and pre-commit hooks using:

 pip install -r requirements.txt